-The Wargrave House School policies on health care issues is available to all staff and has recently been informed by the introduction of Every Child Matters policy review and a series of training events.
-Policy information provides welldocumented direction and advice on all health and first aid issues and procedures.
+The Wargrave House School policies on health care issues is available to all staff and has recently been informed by policy review and a series of daily training events throughout November, December and January.
+Health Care plans, Parental Agreement Forms and Medication records received particular attention.
+Policy information provides well-documented direction and advice on all health and first aid issues and procedures.

 The storage arrangements for medicines are well organised and secure and all records were up to date and accurate.
-Minor adjustment with date on one medication was made during the inspection.
 Dispensing arrangements were viewed and each young person medication programme is presented individually and overseen by the Head of Care and Deputy.